pwikapanel/illustrator-panel/code-signing/README.md

 You can then sign the package as described below.

 At the end, change the extension .zxp to .zip, and put the file in the **master** folder.

+If this is a public release, a **custom icon** needs to be added to the folder *before* the bundle is signed.